Plastics - Oceana Europe

 Plastics

 Globally, an estimated 15 million metric tonnes of plastic enters the ocean every year.
 This is roughly equivalent to dumping two rubbish lorries full of plastic into the ocean every minute.
 Millions of items, mainly single-use plastics, are littered annually into European waters.
-Oceana campaigns to achieve policy and legislative change at both EU and national level to stop plastics from entering the ocean.
+Oceana campaigns to stop plastics from entering the ocean.

 Since you’ve been on this webpage,